-Heart failure requires you and your caregivers to pay close attention to any changes in symptoms.
+Heart failure (HF) requires you and your caregivers to pay close attention to any changes in symptoms.
 If you notice something new, or a sudden worsening of a current symptom, notify your healthcare professional immediately.

 - Shortness of breath while at rest, not related to exercise or exertion

 - Increased swelling of the lower limbs (legs or ankles)

 - Swelling of or pain in the abdomen

 - Trouble sleeping (awakening short of breath, using more pillows)

 - Frequent dry, hacking cough

 - Increased fatigue or feeling tired all the time